python/cpython/Doc/library/urllib.request.rst

 .. attribute:: Request.method

    The HTTP request method to use.
-This value is used by :meth:`Request.get_method` to override the computed HTTP request method that would otherwise be returned.
+This value is used by :meth:`~Request.get_method` to override the computed HTTP request method that would otherwise be returned.
 This attribute is initialized with the value of the *method* argument passed to the constructor.

-   ..versionadded:: 3.3
+   .. versionadded:: 3.3

 .. method:: Request.add_data(data)